PingOne Advanced Identity Cloud

 Logs endpoint

-To reduce unwanted stresses on the system, Identity Cloud limits the number of requests you can make to the /monitoring/logs endpoint in a certain timeframe:
+To reduce unwanted stresses on the system, Advanced Identity Cloud limits the number of requests you can make to the /monitoring/logs endpoint in a certain timeframe:

 • The page-size limit is 1000 logs per request.